Galaxy S10 vs. Pixel 3: Choosing the best camera

 Where the Pixel 3 does excel is with super-wide selfies.
 Thanks to the second lens at the front, you can fit more people in your shots or include more of the background.

 The Pixel 3 has a big advantage in low light thanks to Night Sight.
-This mode takes up to 15 frames in a third of a second, merges them together and applies machine learning to get better-looking photos.
+This mode takes up to 15 frames, including some long exposures to capture shadow detail, merges them together and applies machine learning to get better-looking photos.
+Read more in our deep-dive about how the Pixel 3 captures Night Sight photos and Super Res Zoom.

 In really dark situations, the Pixel 3's images are much cleaner and clearer than those from the Galaxy S10, but if there's some light (such as in the shot below with the bar lights) then the S10 and its slightly warmer white balance looks great.